pblaas/docker_openstack-cli/README.md

 #### Audience

-This image can be used to spin up a container which contains the OpenStack 3.11.0 CLI tools aswell as Terraform 0.9.8.
+This image can be used to spin up a container which contains the OpenStack CLI tools aswell as the Terraform CLI tool.
 This image contains default values to talk to the [CloudVPS][1] OpenStack environment but these can be overruled by setting new environment settings.

 #### Usage: